Lee02Ferns/DCFAnalyser/README.md

   </tr>
 </table>

-After several performance testing scenarios and discussion with stakeholders, option C was chosen as the final approach since it preserved near instantenaous performance of option B whilst providing full flexibliity of option A all whilst avoiding excessive strain on functioanlity and performance.
+After several performance testing scenarios and discussion with stakeholders, option C was chosen as the final approach since it preserved near instantaneous performance of option B whilst providing full flexibility of option A all whilst avoiding excessive strain on functionality and performance.

 <h2>PowerBI Schematic Model Design</h2>